 Reviews, Installation Procedure, which Wine version it was tested against and various useful data are also available for each application here.

-Of course, Wine Application Database is mostly user-generated data, so you are always welcome to try running an application with a different version of Wine and share your result with rest of the community.
+Of course, Wine Application Database is mostly user-generated data, so you are always welcome to try running an application with a different version of Wine and share your result with the rest of the community.

 Finding an Application in Wine Application Database